PROPHET2350/seneca/README.md

 ## Instalation

+1-clone or download the project

+2-open a terminal and go to the project directory

-1-install all dependencies with commands <code>composer install</code> and <code>npm install</code>
+3-install all dependencies with commands <code>composer install</code> and <code>npm install</code>

-2-create a copy of the file <code>.env.example</code> and rename to <code>.env</code> .
+4-create a copy of the file <code>.env.example</code> and rename to <code>.env</code> .
 Make sure you have done the settings in the Configurations section

-3-ealize the migrations with command <code>php artisan migrate</code>
+5-ealize the migrations with command <code>php artisan migrate</code>

-4-insert the default user with command <code>php artisan db:seed</code>
+6-insert the default user with command <code>php artisan db:seed</code>

-5-run <code>npm run dev</code> & <code>php artisan serve</code> (in different terminal) to start up the server in http://127.0.0.1:8000
+7-run <code>npm run dev</code> & <code>php artisan serve</code> (in different terminal) to start up the server in http://127.0.0.1:8000

-6-login with the default user or create a new one, the verification email will send to the registered email
+8-login with the default user or create a new one, the verification email will send to the registered email

-7-go to the registered email and make sure the verifications email was sent properly
+9-go to the registered email and make sure the verifications email was sent properly

 ## Default user credentials